-Peace Boat US’s programs take place onboard the Peace Boat, a large passenger ship that sails around the world three times each year.
+Peace Boat US’s programs take place onboard the Peace Boat, a large passenger ship that sails on global and regional voyages.
 The official name of Peace Boat’s ship is the Ocean Dream.
-While most participants hail from Japan and participate in the full voyage of approximately 100 days, for international participants and academic programs it is possible to join for a shorter segment in a particular part of the world that best meets your interests.
-Contact Peace Boat US at any time to discuss in detail possibilities to come onboard the Peace Boat.
+While most participants hail from Japan and participate in the full voyages (ranging from around 100 days for a global voyage, and 45-70 days for regional voyages), it is possible to join for a shorter segment in a particular part of the world that best meets your interests.

-Peace Boat organizes its voyages on chartered passenger ships, adapting the onboard spaces to provide a unique and dynamic environment for its participants.
+Peace Boat creates a unique and dynamic environment for its participants by adapting the many onboard spaces for community and educational functions.
 Since May 2012, Peace Boat has been chartering the Ocean Dream for its global voyages.
 The Ocean Dream was built in 1981 in Denmark, is 205 meters long, and offers an excellent layout to facilitate Peace Boat’s unique onboard community and programs.
 Read more

 Inviting up to 50 guest educators from Japan and around the world per voyage, Peace Boat organizes many lectures, workshops, classes and cultural programs every day.
 Themes are as diverse as the issues encountered while traveling around the world – environment and sustainability, poverty, conflict, human rights, art, media, and many others.